yevgenis-shapiro/terraform-kubernetes-devtron/README.md

 ## Terraform Module - Devtron | Kubernetes
-Devtron is a Web-Based CI/CD Platform for Kubernetes.
-It integrates various cloud-native tools to provide a modular CI/CD platform that also includes Security Scanning, GitOps, Access Control, and Observability ,accelerating operations by up to 20x 🚀
+Devtron is a Web-Based CI/CD Platform for Kubernetes Clusters.
+It integrates various cloud-native tools to provide a modular CI/CD platform that also includes Security Scanning, GitOps, Access Control, and Observability .
+Accelerating operations by up to 20x 🚀

 🎯 Features
 ```